hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 If you read some neural network theory you'll soon stumble across the fact that this architecture, a network with a single hidden layer can approximate any functional form.
-This doesn’t get the mind-blown JIF (GIF?) because if you look at the proofs you'll realise they cheat with having as many neurons as they need in the hidden layer.
-And then Weierstrass approximation theorem or whatever and you’re done.
+This doesn't get the mind-blown JIF (GIF?) because if you look at the proofs you'll realise they cheat with having as many neurons as they need in the hidden layer.
+And then Weierstrass approximation theorem or whatever and you're done.

 {{< figure src="/images/writing/artistic-style-transfer/neural-network.svg" title="TODO: Some example neural networks." >}}